 Want to know more about Domestic Relocation Culture Shock?

-Get the ebook domestic culture shockMost employers don’t consider these principles in employee relocation and this can end up in failed assignments.
+Most employers don’t consider these principles in employee relocation, which can result in failed assignments.
 Does Domestic Culture Shock exist?
 It sure does.
-Learn cost effective ways to mitigate the risks of failed domestic assignments in this white paper.
+In this white paper, learn cost-effective ways to mitigate the stress of moving out of state and the risks of failed domestic assignments.

-Find out when intra-country moves are most likely to produce culture shock;
+- Find out when intra-country moves are most likely to produce culture shock

-Explore the differences between lifestyle and work style shock;
+- Explore the differences between lifestyle and work style shock

-Learn why cultural training and mentoring are critical tools.
+- Learn why cultural training and mentoring are critical tools.

 Download the Domestic Culture Shock White Paper